MAHALAKSHMIKONGARI/bigdata-groupD-hue/README.md

 ## Queries used

-- Query used to display the table where customer name starts with "a".
+- Query used to display the table where customer name starts with "a"

   ``` SELECT * FROM orders```

   ```WHERE customername LIKE 'a%'; ```

-- Query used to count the number of orders.
+- Query used to count the number of orders
   ```SELECT Count(orderid) FROM orders;```

  - This query returns the customername and country from the  orders table.
 Where zipcode is 64668 and displays them.